Rob Gronkowski Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Los Angeles 1/23/2022

 Matchup vs. Los Angeles

-- Against the Rams, Gronkowski has averaged 55.7 receiving yards per game in his three career matchups, 7.8 fewer than his over/under for Sunday's game.
+- Gronkowski is averaging 55.7 receiving yards per game in three career matchups against the Rams, 7.8 fewer than his receiving yards prop bet over/under for Sunday's game (63.5).

 - Note: Gronkowski's stats vs. Rams date back to 2016.